Poluino/Docs/docs/kits/bareboneskitassembly.rst

 This is **VERY** important so read thoroughly.

-If you intend to power your setup via a microUSB Cable (Standard Phone Charger), do the following:
+If you intend to power your setup via a microUSB Cable, do the following:

 #.
 Place the short end of the pins so that they go through the sensor's breakout board.
 #.
 The letters **"GYBMEP"** should be on **top** and the long pins to the **bottom**.